 Employees are trusted more than brands and CEOs, so it makes sense to involve them more in your LinkedIn marketing strategy.

-Besides creating a formal employee advocacy program, it is crucial that you enable employees to easily act as your advocates using the right technology.
+Besides allowing social media in the workplace and creating a formal employee advocacy program, it is crucial that you enable employees to easily act as your advocates using the right technology.
+It is also important to have a clear social media policy.

 Haiilo’s Publishing Studio is a hub for creating and publishing content to your workforce at scale.
 It provides a central place from which employees can access their company’s existing content and social posts at any time.